Rok-G/Power-BI-Tableau/MySQL_US_Household_Project/Readme.md

 ## 🤝 Contributing

-We welcome contributions to enhance the project's depth and breadth.
-Whether through additional analysis, refining data cleaning methods, or expanding the dataset, your input can help enrich this exploration.
+Feel free to fork this project and contribute!
+Whether it's adding new analyses, enhancing the data cleaning process, or improving the documentation, your contributions are welcome.

 ## ©️ License